IntersectMBO/cardano-node/doc/reference/multisig.md

 }
 ```

 ## any

-The `"type"` key's value, `"any"`, indicates that in order to spend this tx output, we require one corresponding signature from the listed payment key hashes.
+The `type` key's value `any` indicates that in order to spend this tx output, one corresponding signature from the listed payment key hashes is required.

 ```json
 {